Opportunities in Emergency Care

 Fire Fighter Training

 In partnership with the Spring Lake Park / Blaine / Mounds View Fire Department [SBMFD] high school students may now enroll in a Fire Fighter training program.
 The course is designed to prepare students for the Minnesota State Fire Certification Board examinations for Fire Fighter I. The course is offered during the third trimester and includes on-campus classroom and hands-on training conducted at the SBMFD.

-OEC students have the option to participate in the Technical Rescue Training Program.
+OEC students have the option to participate in the Fire Rescue Technician Training Program.
 This is offered during the second trimester and meets the National Fire Protection Association standards for certification as a rope rescue technician.
 After the rope rescue course students will have the option of an extra-curricular 40-hour confined space rescue technician course during the third trimester.